 He chose to join Digestive Health Associates (DHA) because when he did his residency at UNR, where he spent time shadowing the practice’s founding physicians.
 He experienced their reputation for quality firsthand, making it an easy decision to join the team in 2002.
 Today, he continues this legacy by mentoring UNR students that still come through the practice to learn.
 He says, “We continue to teach medical students, as well as Internal Medicine residents and family practice residents.
 We have for the past 25 years.”

-He relishes being a physician of DHA because “all of the physicians here hold each other to extremely high standards, and we take care of each other’s patients when necessary.
+He relishes being a GI doctor at DHA because “all of the physicians here hold each other to extremely high standards, and we take care of each other’s patients when necessary.
 I know that every one of my partners cares for my patients, just as much as I do.
 That is what sets us apart— quality care across the board.”
 He considers colon cancer screening the biggest technological leap in gastroenterology.
 “When colon cancer screening began, it seemed like the right thing to do, but we didn’t have a lot of concrete data behind it.
 Now, we have data to show that removing polyps in screening colonoscopies leads to lower cancer rates.
 It is very gratifying and fantastic news for patients.”
 The majority of Dr. Pfau’s cases are general gastrointestinal issues, but he also enjoys treating esophageal motility disorders and the endoscopic treatment of hemorrhoids.
 When he’s not working, Dr. Pfau enjoys playing the piano, running half marathons, and spending time with his four children.